gomods/athens/docs/content/configuration/storage.md

             # Env override: ATHENS_REDIS_PASSWORD
             Password = ""

+##### Customizing lock configurations:
+If you would like to customize the distributed lock options then you can optionally override the default lock config to better suit your use-case:

+    [SingleFlight.Redis]
+        ...
+        [SingleFlight.Redis.LockConfig]
+            # TTL for the lock in seconds.
+Defaults to 900 seconds (15 minutes).
+            # Env override: ATHENS_REDIS_LOCK_TTL
+            TTL = 900
+            # Timeout for acquiring the lock in seconds.
+Defaults to 15 seconds.
+            # Env override: ATHENS_REDIS_LOCK_TIMEOUT
+            Timeout = 15
+            # Max retries while acquiring the lock.
+Defaults to 10.
+            # Env override: ATHENS_REDIS_LOCK_MAX_RETRIES
+            MaxRetries = 10

+Customizations may be required in some cases for eg, you can set a higher TTL if it usually takes longer than 5 mins to fetch the modules in your case.

 #### Connecting to redis via redis sentinel

 **NOTE**: redis-sentinel requires a working knowledge of redis and is not recommended for